uriel/knit/README.md

 This allow us to split large patterns up into smaller, managable chunks and build more complex patterns by embedding the ready-made building blocks.

-For example, pattern 'A' is defined as `[P3 K3] 5`.
+For example, pattern 'abc' is defined as `[P3 K3] 5`.
-Pattern 'B' can incorporate 'A' by referencing it by name: `P10 $A 2 P10`.
+Pattern 'xyz' can incorporate 'abc' by referencing it by name: `P10 abc 2 P10`.

 ### Reference Expansion

-The parser does not expand the reference to 'A' during parsing, but it is left in there as a `Reference` node with the name `A`.
+The parser does not expand the reference to 'abc' during parsing, but it is left in there as a `Reference` node with the name `abc`.
 It is up to the host application to supply the actual contents of this reference during use.
 Alternatively, one can instruct the pattern to do so by calling the `Pattern.Expand(ReferenceHandler)` method.